CyPhAi-Project/pricely/docker/HSCC2025-repeatability.md

 cd ~/pricely-repo
 python3 run.py
 ```
+The script may take 1~2 mins to execute,
+and you should see command line messages showing intermediate results.
 After the Python script finishes successfully,
 you should see the following three PNG images under the `out/<yyyy-mm-dd>/neurips2022_van_der_pol` folder: